 The city of České Budějovice was founded in 1265 by King Ottokar II of Bohemia to counterbalance the the power of the House of Rosenburg, an old Czech family whose seat of power was from Cesky Krumlov. České Budějovice enjoyed economic prosperity due to the position it served between trading routes and those who were loyal to the crown were rewarded.
 During the Second World War, the town was targeted twice that greatly damaged the city.
 Luckily, it has been beautifully restored to its former glory.

 The Town Square nears the name of the town’s founder, Náměstí Přemysla Otakara II and is surrounded by numerous arcaded houses alternating between Baroque and Renaissance façades.
 At the center of the square is the Samson’s Fountain, a Baroque sculpture built in 1727 of a Samson and a lion and is the largest fountain in the country.
-The immense Main Square is the largest in the Europe!
-The square is exactly one hectare in size and has become an integral part of every Czech mathematics textbook.
+If you’re looking for superlatives of Europe, it is the largest Main Square in the Europe!
+The square is exactly one hectare in size and has become an integral part of every Czech mathematics textbook, making it one of the best cities to visit in Eastern Europe!

 The city continued to prosper and grow expanding beyond its city walls.
 Today, there is still a huge influence of German and Czech speaking citizens, who also speak very good English.

-The main attraction of the city center is the stunning Town Hall which depicts the wealth the town enjoyed in its past.
+The main attraction of the České Budějovice city center is the stunning Town Hall which depicts the wealth the town enjoyed in its past.
 It sits in the southwest corner of the large square and certainly dominates all other buildings.
+To this day, it’s still one of my favorite city halls in Europe for its stunning and unique architectural style and is therefore a great Eastern European city to visit!

 The Town Hall dates back to 1555 with three towers, originally a renaissance construction but today we see an elegant Baroque building from 1727-1730.
 It is decorated with statues allegories of Justice, Courage, Wisdom and Caution and symbols of the Town and Bohemia.
 The center tower has the Czech lion.